Message from the Director

 Advisory Council spotlight

-Our Advisory Council provides advice and inspiration to the Centre’s Executive Director and Faculty in the aim of deepening and expanding the Centre’s impact and reach.
+Our Advisory Council provides advice and inspiration to the Centre’s Directors and Faculty with the aim of deepening and expanding the Centre’s impact and reach.
 It is composed of forward-thinking leaders from business, government, and not-for-profit organizations.

 Sponsor & Partner Recognition